 Black soldier fly larvae are rich in protein, calcium, phosphorous, iron and zinc and are easy to raise.
-Combining them with other ingredients results in a pet food that’s healthier overall than meat-based products, with far fewer environmental effects — and it has spinoff benefits, such as diverting waste to feed the insects.
+Combining them with other ingredients results in pet food that’s healthier overall than meat-based products, with far fewer environmental effects and that it has spinoff benefits, such as diverting waste to feed the insects.

 Insect farming requires much less land and water than livestock, has lower greenhouse gas emissions and produces protein efficiently.
 A U.S. company claims “an acre of land can produce about 192 pounds of beef annually, or 265 pounds of poultry,” but can yield “65,000 pounds of cricket or 130,000 pounds of black soldier fly larvae.”

 Bonus!
 Insects are also a healthy protein source for people worldwide and are gradually gaining greater acceptance here.

 In Canada, 25 per cent of vegan pet owners report feeding their pet a plant-based diet.